The Five Essential Elements of Wellbeing: Revisiting Gallup Research Findings -Part 2

 2. Strengthen the mutual connections in your network.

 3. Mix social time with physical activity.
 For example, take a long walk with a friend so you can motivate each other to be healthy

 People with high Financial Wellbeing manage their personal finances well and spend their money wisely.
 They often buy experiences instead of simply buying personal possessions or material goods.
 They give to others instead of always spending on themselves.
 At a very basic level, they are satisfied with their overall standard of living.

 Three Recommendations for Boosting Financial Wellbeing:

 1. Buy "experiences"-such has memorable vacations and outings with friends, colleagues or loved ones.

-2. Spend on others instead of solely on material possessions.
+2. Spend money on pr provide resources to others instead of solely on material possessions.

 3. Establish default systems (automated payments and savings) that lessen daily worry about money.

 People with high Physical Wellbeing manage their health well.
 They live healthy lives and pursue active lifestyles and nutritious eating.
 They exercise regularly, and as a result, they feel better physically, and mentally.
 They make good dietary choices, which keeps their energy high throughout the day and sharpens their thinking They get enough sleep to process what they have learned the day before and to get a good start on the next day.